 Again, there are a couple of ways to do this.
 One is to turn off Auto ISO and set the ISO manually.
 The other is to lock the exposure using the AE-L/AF-L button on the back of the camera.
 I have a detailed guide to shooting panoramas on the D3400 that goes into more detail.

-Popular Accessories for the Nikon D3400
+Popular Lenses for the Nikon D3400

 - F Mount Lens/DX Format.
-Picture Angle with Nikon DX Format - 44 degree
+Picture Angle with Nikon DX Format 44 degree

 - 52.5 millimeter (35 millimeter Equivalent).
 Rear Focusing; Manual Focus Override